noatgnu/glypniro-cli/README.md

 # Usage

-The program can be run from the location of the script using the command `glyniro`.
+The program can be run from the location of the script using the command `glypniro`.
 The following parameters can be used for operating the script within the commandline.

 |              Paremeters |                                                                                                                                                                  Descriptions |
 |------------------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|